foxstride/starfield-modding/Open Nearby Doors/1.2/README.txt

 -----
 Open Nearby Doors
 -----
-When opening a locker door, this script will check for other nearby locker doors (radius of 8.0) and open them as well.
+When opening a locker door, WC Stall door, or fridge/freezer door, this script will check for other nearby doors of a similar type (radius of 8.0) and open them as well.

-Locker doors that are locked (Novice or above) will not be opened
+Doors that are locked (Novice or above) will not be opened

 This mod will work on existing saves.
 You can also safely uninstall this mod without having to do NG+